Shelley Winters: Personal life

 Hours before her death, Winters married long-time companion Gerry DeFord, with whom she had lived for 19 years.
-Though Winters' daughter objected to the marriage, actress Sally Kirkland performed the wedding ceremony while Winters was on her deathbed.
+Though Winters' daughter objected to the marriage, actress Sally Kirkland performed the wedding ceremony while Winters was on her deathbed, declaring that Deford was the love of Shelley's life.
 Kirkland, a minister of the Movement of Spiritual Inner Awareness, also performed Winters's non-denominational last rites.

 Winters had a much-publicized romance with Farley Granger that became a long-term friendship (according to their respective autobiographies).
 She starred with him in the 1951 film Behave Yourself! as well as in a 1957 television production of A. J. Cronin's novel Beyond This Place.

+She was a great supporter of her friends in Hollywood.
+She participated in an 1983 exercise video created by Debbie Reynolds.
+Reynolds called it a workout for ladies: older women who might appreciate occasional low-impact leg lifts.
+To make sure she was noticed, Winters wore sweats pants with a sweatshirt that read “I’m Only Doing This for Debbie," then spent her time making jokes from the back row while she half heartedly participated in the routine.
+The filming took place in a studio decked out in bubble-gum-pink carpeting and a crystal chandelier, Debbie's name written in giant lights, the set looking like a Barbie Dreamhouse.
+Reynolds, fifty-one at the time, dressed in a burgundy leotard, matching tights, and a matching choker around her neck ready to show off her routine called “Do It Debbie’s Way.”

-Winters was a Democrat and attended the 1960 Democratic National Convention.
+Being a Democrat, Winters attended the 1960 Democratic National Convention.
 In 1965, she addressed the Selma Marchers briefly outside Montgomery, Alabama on the night before they marched into the state capitol.
 Winters endorsed Robert F. Kennedy's presidential campaign in 1968 and Michael Dukakis's presidential campaign in 1988.

 Winters became friendly with rock singer Janis Joplin shortly before Joplin died in 1970.
 She invited Joplin to sit in on a class session at the Actors' Studio at its Los Angeles location.
 Joplin never did.

+Critic Kevin Thomas described Winters' character as "a mass of contradictions as only a Method actress can be.
+She was mercurial, adorable, infuriating, loyal, brave."